gramian/numerical-schemer.xyz/_posts/2022-06-12-matrico-utils.md

 Second, I need to rename bindings on-the-fly, for which I use a simple macro also PC Scheme had.
 Also, I require a shortcut for asserting a variable argument list of tests, typically to check argument types and properties.
-There are two reason for not using a function here: asserts are removed by the CHICKEN compiler in "unsafe"-mode, so this might litter, and, I am using `and` which I cannot pass into `apply` since it is special.
+There are two reason for not using a function here: asserts are removed by the CHICKEN compiler in "unsafe"-mode, so this might litter, and, I am using `and` which I cannot pass into `apply` since it is a special form.
 Lastly, I was intruiged by Clojure's [rich comments](https://clojuredocs.org/clojure.core/comment), which were already part of the [T language](http://mumble.net/~jar/tproject/).
 Altogether: